 The accompanying interim financial information has been prepared assuming that the Company will continue as a going concern.
 Note 1 of the Company's audited consolidated financial statements as of September 30, 2024, and for the year then ended, includes a statement that substantial doubt exists about the Company's ability to continue as a going concern.
 Note 1 of the Company's audited consolidated financial statements also discloses the events and conditions, management's evaluation of the events and conditions, and management's plans regarding these matters, including the fact that the Company has maturing debts and a debt covenant violation.
-Our auditor's report on those financial statements includes a separate section referring to the matters in Note 1 of those financial statements.
+Our auditor's report on those financial statements.
 As indicated in Note 1 of the accompanying interim financial information as of December 31, 2024, and for the three-month period then ended, the Company still has maturing debts and debt covenant violations and has stated that substantial doubt exists about the Company's ability to continue as a going concern.
 The accompanying interim financial information does not include any adjustments that might result from the outcome of this uncertainty.